f-viktor/Panasonic-AC-CLI/README.md

 ```
 ./pamac -status
 ```
-Set new status for device you can set any combination of settings to be updated
+Set new status for device, you can set any combination of settings to be updated
 ```
 ./pamac -power on -m cool -t 22 -fan auto
 ```